Nebraska C-NAFME

 NMEA BOARD POSITION

 NMEA's Bylaws provide for a collegiate member seat on the Board of Directors.
-Every year the candidate for the office of Director of Collegiate Members shall be nominated and elected while in their sophomore year by student members of the Association in accordance with the voting procedure approved by the student representative board.
+Every year, the candidate for the office of Director of Collegiate Members shall be nominated and elected while in their sophomore year by student members of the Association in accordance with the voting procedure approved by the student representative board.
 He or she shall serve one year as apprentice (Sophomore year) and one year as Director (Junior year).
-All Sophomore student members are eligible to run for NMEA's Board of Director of Collegiate Members position.
+All Sophomore student members are eligible to run for NMEA's Board of Directors of Collegiate Members position.

 GUEST ARTICLES